ubports/docs.ubports.com/appdev/guides/user-metrics.rst

 The metric will reset back to the value stored in ``emptyFormat`` each day.

-Applications make use of UserMetrics by setting and updating the "formats" whenever a certain event takes place. e.g. When you press send in Telegram, or when you receive a phone call.
+Applications make use of User Metrics by setting and updating the "formats" whenever a certain event takes place. e.g. When you press send in Telegram, or when you receive a phone call.
 The application may store the data for manipulation, but generally the data is stored in the system (`/var/lib/usermetrics <https://github.com/ubports/libusermetrics/tree/xenial/doc/pages>`_).

 (See this `blog post <https://daker.me/2013/11/adding-usermetrics-to-your-app-on-ubuntu-touch.html>`_ for a simple example)